Search Results for

 5. Select Create as Draft.

-6. Upon Create as draft, an Estimate will be automatically run and the VAT Return populated as per the vat return type associated with the Tax Authority specified on the Tax Group.
+6. Upon Create as draft, an Estimate will be automatically run and the VAT Return populated as per the VAT Return type associated with the Tax Authority specified on the Tax Group.

 • Summary